F-16.net

 FBW FLCS "trim" would keep the aircraft pointed in the right direction at the requested attitude in a similar manner; right?

-I'm guessing here, but wouldn't both engines would suffer fuel starvation?...
-Shrug
+I'm guessing here, but wouldn't both engines would suffer fuel starvation?... :shrug:

 In an F100-PW-229 with a similar starvation issue, the engine would still be spinning, hence the Main Fuel Pump would also be spinning along with the engine's generator.
 The generator would provide power for the DEEC, and ignition system, while the pump would give positive fuel pressure again to the main fuel control once the supply had been re-established.
 With the throttle anywhere above IDLE, the engine's ignition system (which is pressure suppressed) would come to life after a drop in combustion chamber pressure.
 The return of fuel flow would relight the engine automatically, and a "engine die-out" fault would most likely result on the pilot's MFL listing...
-Cool
+8)

 Problem solved... engine running no harm done except to flight suit...